LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 			lgtunit::quick_check(type::valid({Type}, +Type))
 	     ).

-You can find the list of the basic supported types for using in the template in the API documentation for the library entities `type` and `arbitrary`.
-Note that other library entities, including third-party or your own, can contribute with additional type definitions as both `type` and `arbitrary` entities are user extensible by defining clauses for their multifile predicates.
+You can find the list of the basic supported types for use in the template in the API documentation for the library entities `type` and `arbitrary`.
+Note that other library entities, including third-party or your own, can contribute with additional type definitions, as both `type` and `arbitrary` entities are user-extensible by defining clauses for their multifile predicates.

 The user can define new types to use in the property mode templates to use with its QuickCheck tests by defining clauses for the `type` library object and the `arbitrary` library category multifile predicates.
 QuickCheck will use the later to generate arbitrary input arguments and the former to verify output arguments.
-As a toy example, assume that the property mode template have an argument of type `bit` with possible values `0` and `1`.
+As a toy example, assume that the property mode template has an argument of type `bit` with possible values `0` and `1`.
 We would then need to define:

 	:- multifile(type::type/1).